Hunting Zimbabwe

 Authentic and challenging African hunting in the wild Southern African country of Zimbabwe.

-Three of the Big Five (elephant, buffalo and leopard) are available on our hunting safaris to Zimbabwe.
+One of the Big Five available on our hunting safaris to Zimbabwe.
 Additional dangerous game species include both crocodile and hippopotamus.
 Some unique plains game subspecies are also available for hunting in Zimbabwe, like the Chobe bushbuck and Livingstone eland.

 Zimbabwe has long been one of Africa's top safari destinations.
-Formerly known as Rhodesia, it is a land-locked country surrounded by South Africa to the south, Botswana to the west, Zambia to the north, and Mozambique to the east.
-The Zambezi River defines it northern border and attracts many tourists each year to view the spectacular Victoria Falls; at twice the height of America's Niagara Falls, it is one of the seven natural wonders of the world.
+It is a land-locked country surrounded by South Africa to the south, Botswana to the west, Zambia to the north, and Mozambique to the east.
+The Zambezi River defines it's northern border and attracts many tourists each year to view the spectacular Victoria Falls; at twice the height of America's Niagara Falls, it is one of the seven natural wonders of the world.
 When hunting Zimbabwe, many safari clients include a side trip to the falls.
-The Limpopo River flows along Zim's southern border and, when hunting Zimbabwe, a tiger fishing trip may be in order.
+The Limpopo River flows along Zimbabwe's southern border and, when hunting Zimbabwe, a tiger fishing trip may be in order.

 Hunting Zimbabwe's vast game reserves and concessions can be a challenge for even the most experienced hunter.
 Hunting areas are typically one of three different types; governmental, tribal, and private, all of which have their own unique rules.
 Most of these areas encompass thousands of acres and are non-fenced and open.
 Hunting areas are mostly mopane forest and dry, grassy savanna.
 Hunting Zimbabwe is accomplished primarily on foot - however, the terrain is not especially rugged and therefore not very physically demanding.